 (F) If the manufacturer elects to additionally indicate readiness status through the MIL in the key on, engine off position as provided for in section (d)(2.1.3), the readiness status shall be indicated in the following manner: If the readiness status for all monitored components or systems is “complete”, the MIL shall continuously illuminate in the key on, engine off position for at least 15 seconds as required by section (d)(2.1.2).
 If the readiness status for one or more of the monitored components or systems is “not complete”, after 15-20 seconds of operation in the key on, engine off position with the MIL illuminated continuously as required by section (d)(2.1.2), the MIL shall blink once per second for 5-10 seconds.
 The data stream value for MIL status (section (g)(4.2)) shall indicate “commanded off” during this sequence unless the MIL has also been “commanded on” for a detected fault.

+(G) For condition (1) described in section (g)(4.1.2)(B), for a monitor that increments the denominator using any of the criteria in sections (d)(4.3.2)(C) through (J) and (L) through (P), the monitor may be considered to have “fully executed and determined that the component or system is not malfunctioning” if the following criteria are met:

+(i) at least 15 warm-up cycles have occurred since the fault memory was last cleared,

+(ii) at least 200 miles have accumulated since the fault memory was last cleared, and

+(iii) no permanent fault code is stored for that monitor.

 (4.2) Data Stream: The following signals shall be made available on demand through the standardized data link connector in accordance with SAE J1979 or SAE J1979-2 specifications, whichever is applicable.
 The actual signal value shall always be used instead of a default or limp home value.

 * * * *